CLGZFGFrankerZ123/P3RCleaner/.github/README.md

-# P3RCrypt
+# P3RCleaner

-P3RCrypt is a simple tool to encrypt and decrypt Persona 3 Reload save files.
-Save files for Persona 3 Reload are unencrypted on the Microsoft Store version of the game, but encrypted on the Steam version.
-This tool allows you to encrypt or decrypt save files to facilitate cross-platform save file usage.
+P3RCleaner is a simple command-line tool to remove DLC flags from any Persona 3 Reload save file.
+It is forked from and retains all functionality of [P3RCrypt](https://github.com/camohiddendj/P3RCrypt) by camohiddendj.

 ### Usage
-1. Navigate to the [releases page](https://github.com/camohiddendj/P3RCrypt/releases) and download the latest release.
+1. Navigate to the [releases page](https://github.com/CLGZFGFrankerZ123/P3RCleaner/releases) and download the latest release.
+2. Move move the downloaded P3RCleaner prgram to your P3R save folder.
+(See below for details.)
-2. Open a command prompt and navigate to your downloads folder.
+3. Open your command prompt (Windows) or terminal (Linux) in the save folder.
-3. Run one of the following commands to encrypt or decrypt a save file:
+4. Run one of the following commands:
-   - `P3RCrypt.exe encrypt "path\to\savefile"`
-   - `P3RCrypt.exe decrypt "path\to\savefile"`
+   - `P3RCleaner.exe patch` (Steam, Windows)
+   - `P3RCleaner.exe ms <savefile>` (Microsoft Store/Gamepass)
+   - `./P3RCleaner patch` (Steam, Linux)

 ### Save File Locations